davidjguru/alterforms/README.md

 ## Description
 Custom Module for Drupal 8: getting all the info about your forms within Drupal 8 project like the form ID, fields and others.
-It offers a simple workspace to add changes and modifications to your forms through a simple if-else structure, as a simple and centralized way of operating on forms.
+It offers a simple workspace to add changes and modifications to your forms through a simple switch structure, an  easy and centralized way of operating on forms.

 ## Purpose